 Around our late teens or early twenties, our wisdom teeth (also known as rear or third molars) begin to erupt.
-These teeth can sometimes cause overcrowding in the mouth, or can become impacted in the gum when there is not enough space in the jaw to accommodate them.
+These teeth can sometimes cause overcrowding in the mouth or can become impacted in the gum when there is not enough space in the jaw to accommodate them.
 In most cases, it is recommended that wisdom teeth be removed if they cause any problems.

-Common problems caused by wisdom teeth
+Common problems caused by a wisdom tooth

 Overcrowding of teeth